oguzgelal/juken/README.md

 **Failed submission:** If any of the reviews you've completed fails to be submitted, WaniAnki will again block your interaction to prevent further data loss.
 The error message will tell you how many reviews in the session were submitted successfully and how many are half finished, and will be lost if you close the app.
 There is a "Retry" button that you can use to re-send the submission (any number of times, until it works or you give up).
 As a general principle, you can think that that if you're not seing this screen, your reviews are being submitted.

 **On-the-fly submission:** Your reviews will be submitted in the background as you go through the session.
-This means if something goes horribly wrong in mind-session, like a complete crash, previously submitted reviews will not be lost.
+This means if something goes horribly wrong mid-session, like a complete crash, previously submitted reviews will not be lost.

 <img width="235" alt="Half finished reviews" src="https://user-images.githubusercontent.com/2817993/82154143-a039eb00-9874-11ea-9938-44d23e461a26.png">